 There are things so basic in life that it would seem that there is no way to advance or improve upon the concept.
 For example, the wheel has essentially stayed the same since it was created.
 Minor improvements have been made but the original idea remains.
 Running is similar; place one foot in front of the other and repeat at a quick pace.
 Running enthusiasts laugh at this statement.
 Footwear advancements alone in the past three decades have been monumental.
 Still, the essence of running is about commitment and challenging one’s self to improve.
 A desire to challenge, inspire, and aid runners with this was the impetus for Nike to work with Birdman (a Japanese interactive design agency).
 Birdman (working with BBH Asia Pacific) conceived and constructed the Nike Unlimited Stadium as a creative and interactive experience for runners to challenge themselves.
 Located in Manilla, the Unlimited Stadium is symbolically in the shape of an infinity sign as a reminder of the endless possibilities each of us are capable of achieving.
 The massively popular display/interactive track is 100 meters long and is exceptionally creative, functional, and stimulating.
 These were the exact characteristics Nike wanted to spur on runners.
 Birdman is one of the most creative and attention receiving design agencies in the world, due in large part to the unique minds it attracts.
 By hiring creative professionals with nontraditional backgrounds, Birdman has been able to create radically unique concepts for their clients.
 Visual Producer Akane Inada Millar already had a successful career in fashion but was eager to be a part of Birdman’s team when offered a position.
 Her perspective and skill set (in addition to her English/Japanese language skills) have made her an invaluable asset to this lauded company.
 As a key participant in the designing and implementation of Nike’s Unlimited Stadium, Akane contributed in a variety of ways which helped achieve the success of this daring project.
 The Unlimited Stadium was the largest and most adventurous project Birdman had created at the time and required their most talented and responsible representatives.

 Fitness and sports companies like Nike are proactive rather than reactive.
 They attempt to discover ways of improving the performance and enjoyment of their customers rather than providing a means of fixing a problem after the fact.
 Vision and creativity are what is required in these situations and these words are a perfect description of Birdman.
-Conceiving the idea of the Unlimited Stadium was masterful but manifesting it was nothing short of bold.
+Conceiving the idea of the Unlimited Stadium was masterful but manifesting it was nothing short of bold just as is the case for other smart arenas.
 The Stadium’s 100-meter footprint contains 200 meters of track for runners to compete against themselves via personal avatars.
 Participating runners wear RFID tagged trainers which are synced to the LED screens that encompass the track.
-The visual effect of the lighting and images is as profound on those watching as those competing on the Unlimited Stadium.
+The visual effect of the lighting and images is as profound on those watching as those competing on the Unlimited Stadium

 While a number of people were involved in creating this concept, it was a small group of approximately five people, including Akane, who were on point to manifest the Unlimited Stadium in Manilla.
 Assisting the Birdman team in communicating with the team in Manilla, Millar took part in decisions involving aesthetics to create the proper vibe for the project.
 Motion graphic data was referenced to guide the look of the avatars while the key colors (the volt+) was a tie in with the shoes being promoted.
 The fonts were all Nike’s designated font and their branding was distinct and easy to follow.